splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

 - Have a Game struct with:
   - A Player
   - A NPC
+  - A Game State (One of: Running, Won, Lost)
 - Have a Player
 - Have a NPC
 - Have a Game
+- Modify your draw_npc() function to colour the NPC different colours depending on whether or not the player is close
+  - You'll also need to modify your collision check to get this working!
-- Modify your existing functionality to make use of the new structs
+- Modify your other existing functionality to make use of the new structs
   - This includes modifying your Render function to make use of the Game struct!